-This large tapestry, full of rich reds and oranges, depicts a detailed dance scene.
+This large tapestry, full of rich reds and oranges, depicts a detail of a woman with fruit.

 Now we move from the Tapestry Room into the Sala Diana, decorated over four years from 1776 to 1780.
 This room's ceiling features a large central fresco of Diana, painted by Antonio Cavalucci, and surrounded by four octagonal figures depicting the myth of Iconos.
 Francesco Caetani recognized Cavalucci's talents early on and used him frequently as a painter.